Kisor v. Wilkie

 Kisor v.
 Wilkie, No. 18-15, 588 U.S. ___ (2019), was a US Supreme Court case related to the interpretation by an executive agency of its own ambiguous regulations.
 The case involved a veteran who had been denied some benefits from the United States Department of Veterans Affairs due to the agency's interpretation of its regulations.
 The case challenges the "Auer deference" established in the 1997 case Auer v.
 Robbins, in which the judiciary branch of the government normally defers to an agency's own interpretation of its own regulations in resolving matters of law.
 Lower courts, including the Federal Appeals Circuit Courts, ruled against the veteran, acknowledging the Auer deference.

 The case sought to have Auer overturned.
 The Court issued its decision in June 2019 that Kisor lacked sufficient motivation and rationale to overturn Auer on precedent, but did reverse and remand the veteran's case to be reheard with stricter adherence to the principles of whether the Auer deference did apply in the veteran's case.
-However, the Court did state that there are times where the Auer deference may be inappropriate, and outlined rules for lower courts to use to as a metric.
+However, the Court did state that there are times when the Auer deference may be inappropriate, and outlined rules for lower courts to use as a metric.

 Legal background

 The 1984 case Chevron U.S.A., Inc. v.
 Natural Resources Defense Council, Inc. introduced what is known as the Chevron deference, a doctrine frequently applied in federal courts.
 In essence, the Chevron deference is used to defer to an executive agency's interpretation of the "construction of the statute which it administers", as long as Congress has not passed any legislation to address the statute, and the interpretation is a "permissible construction" of the statute.
 This was further established in Auer v.
-Robbins in 1997, which stated the Chevron deference would also apply to interpretations of regulations established by the agency, as long as the interpretation is not inconsistent with the regulation.
+Robbins in 1997, which stated that Chevron deference would also apply to interpretations of regulations established by the agency, as long as the interpretation was not inconsistent with the regulation.
 The decision of Auer had been previously mirrored in Bowles v.
 Seminole Rock & Sand Co., but most of the federal courts have adopted the term Auer deference.

 Since the ruling on Auer, many legal commentators, starting with John Manning, later made Dean of Harvard Law School, have expressed concern that this ruling gives executive agencies too much power, able to draw judicial power in a growing administrative state.
 Some have found agencies more likely to write vague regulations so that they can be interpreted as needed in future legal challenges.